-(9) Use the side pane on the right side of the screen to view model objects properties, add reference models and components, attach point clouds, use custom inquiry, or to find direct access to Tekla Online servicesservices provided for the users of Tekla products through different online channels
+(9) Use the side pane on the right side of the screen to check instructions for the currently active ribbon command, view model objects properties, add reference models and components, attach point clouds, use custom inquiry, or to find direct access to Tekla Online servicesservices provided for the users of Tekla products through different online channels

 For Tekla Structures users Tekla Online services include Tekla Campus, Tekla User Assistance, and Tekla Warehouse, for example.

 (10) The work plane handler toolbar controls which work planeplane that the user has chosen in a model and that is currently active for working on in a model view

 Newly created, copied, or moved model objects comply with the work plane.
 For example, shifting the work plane to follow a sloped plane makes it easier to model sloped structures.